Federated Causal Discovery From Interventions: Related Work

 \section{Related Work}

-Attempts to discover causal structures from distributed data were already in effect before the rise of federated learning.
-For instance, \citet{gou2007learning} proposes a two-step approach: they obtain a local Bayesian network for each partition of the dataset and then, utilizing conditional independence tests, they combine local DAGs into a final global model.
-Moreover, in \citet{na2010distributed}, the authors propose a voting-based approach that accounts for sending local models to a central site where the final structure is determined by looking for frequently occurring parts among the local DAGs.
-Both these methods operate for only a single round; thus, no iterative improvement happens, and the discovered DAG is decided by the majority of the clients.
+Attempts to discover causal structures from distributed data precede the rise of federated learning.
+However, such distributed methods typically operate for a single round with no iterative improvement, and the majority decides the discovered DAG.
+For example, \citet{gou2007learning} propose a two-step approach: obtaining a local Bayesian network, and utilizing conditional independence tests to consolidate local updates.
+Moreover, \citet{na2010distributed} develop a voting-based approach where the final structure is determined by most frequent patterns among local DAGs.

-There has been a surge in research at the intersection of causal discovery and federated learning.
-Among these, DS-FCD \citep{gao2021federated} is a gradient-based method where at each round, clients learn an adjacency matrix to approximate the causal graph and neural network representation to approximate the causal mechanisms based on their local data.
-Another related work is developed by \citet{ng2021towards}, where they convert a centralized optimization problem – earlier proposed by \citet{zheng2018dags} – to a distributed one and solve it through inter-client collaboration.
-DARLS \citep{ye2022distributed} is another method that counts on generalized linear models and distributed optimization to find an optimal DAG without violating clients' privacy.
-Authors in \citet{mian2023regret} enhance the previous work by avoiding the exchange of model parameters.
-Yet, generally, federated causal discovery methods are either limited to linear causal mechanisms, or only consider homogeneous data.
-Moreover, the rich information provided by interventional data is not exploited in any federated work to the best of our knowledge.
+More recently, there has been a surge in FCD methods.
+FedDAG~\citep{gao2021feddag} is one of the first where at each round, clients learn an adjacency matrix to estimate the DAG and neural representation to approximate causal mechanisms. \citet{ng2022fed-bayesian-nets} employ ADMM~\citep{boyd2011distributed} and apply a centralized optimization proposed by \citet{zheng2018dags}, to a federated setting.
+DARLS~\citep{ye2022distributed} is another method that counts on generalized linear models and distributed optimization to find an optimal DAG without violating clients' privacy.
+Authors of PERI~\citep{mian2023regret} avoid the exchange of model parameters through regret-based aggregation to address privacy violations in previous methods, and \citet{wang2023towards} extend conditional independence test to enable FCD with data heterogeneity. \looseness-1

+Nevertheless, existing FCD methods face serious limitations, such as confinement to linear causal mechanisms or restricted to homogeneous data~\citep{ng2022fed-bayesian-nets, mian2023regret-based-fcd, ye2022distributed}.
+Notably, to the best of our knowledge, none of these methods, harness the valuable insights offered by interventional data.
+This underscores a \emph{critical gap} between current FCD approaches, and the literature of DAG discovery based on interventions~\citep{hauser2015jointly,wang2017permutation,ke2020dependency, brouillard2020differentiable}.
+Although interventional data is more expensive to collect, researchers demonstrate that efficient utilization of such data significantly alleviates the identifiability challenge~\citep{tigas2022interventions-how}.